Bolt family: Descent and claims

 The House was founded in the 14th century by Kolbein Berdorsen at Flesberg (known 1333), from whom all members descend.
 The most prominent member of the family was Aslak Harniktsson Bolt (born about 1375, died 1450) who in 1407 became bishop of Oslo, 1408 in Bergen and 1428 archbishop.

 Aslak Bolt was the first Norwegian archbishop to hold the title of "the legacy of the papal throne".
 However, Bolt is best known as a politician and in 1436 he attended the meeting in Kalmar, Sweden, where a proposal for a new union act was prepared.
 During the leave of absence after King Kristofer's death, he was the leader of the group of great men and church people who wanted an association with Sweden under Karl Knutsson.

 One of the family's most famous members was Amund Sigurdsson Bolt, who made himself known as a rebel leader against king Erik of Pomerania 1436–1437 and led the common people in the Oslo Fjord area in this uprising that was based on part of Erik of Pomerania's policy.
 The uprising was probably inspired by Engelbrekt Engelbrektsson's uprising in Sweden 1434–1436, where farmers in the province of Dalarna were mobilized to fight against Erik of the Pomeranian regime.
 In a letter from Danzig dated March 10, 1436, Engelbrekt tells of an uprising against Erik which was also in full swing in Norway.
 A settlement between the Norwegian rebels and the Riksdag was signed in Jersø near Tønsberg in June 1436.
 A ceasefire would apply until October when Riksrådet (English: Council of the State) and five lay people would meet in Oslo to hear the general complaints.
 This meeting did not take place, but Akershus courtier, Svarte Jøns Nilsson, distanced himself from the uprising.
 According to some sources, he has been subjected to a violent death.
 However, the source material is relatively thin.
 In recent research, it is therefore dispensed with that statements then do not know much about Amund Sigurdsson's further fate.
 In any case, he was dead before 1463.

 Gertrud Amundsdotter was married to Peder Ulfsson (died 1437–1442) and one of their sons was named after his grandfather Amund Bolt and initially carried Bolt's coat of arms, which he later exchanged for his father's coat of arms a rose.
 He had a son Amund (Anund) Bolt (died about 1485).

 Estates

 Agmund Berdorsson Bolt may have acquired Tronstad from Kolbjørn Torgilsson, or his heirs, through a purchase or pledge.
 Thereafter, the estate has been inherited by the descendants for a hundred years.
-Olav Eriksson Gyldernhorn and his widowed mother Gudrun Håkonsdotter Bolt may have been in financial trouble in 1490 and therefore did not object to Anders van Bergen and Bishop Herlog Vigleiksson in 1491 requesting to take over most of the property from them and their heirs through redemption.
+Olav Eriksson til Tronstad and his widowed mother Gudrun Håkonsdotter Bolt may have been in financial trouble in 1490 and therefore did not object to Anders van Bergen and Bishop Herlog Vigleiksson in 1491 requesting to take over most of the property from them and their heirs through redemption.